raspberrypilearning/lego-data-dash/en/step_8.md

-## Displaying online data with your dashboard
+## Displaying pollution data with your dashboard

+Make a full script that runs more than one motor